webhintio/hint/docs/user-guide/rules/content-type.md

 `<regex>: <content_type_value>`

-E.g. The following configuration will make `sonar` require that all resources requested from a URL that matches the regular expression `.*\.js` be served with a `Content-Type` header with the value of `application/javascript; charset=utf-8`.
+E.g. The following configuration will make `sonarwhal` require that all resources requested from a URL that matches the regular expression `.*\.js` be served with a `Content-Type` header with the value of `application/javascript; charset=utf-8`.